ShivashishY/shiva/content/posts/how-cryptocurrency-wallets-work.md

 ## Paper wallets

-A paper wallet is created with a key pair generated on a computer with no internet connection; The private key is written on paper and then erased from the computer.
+A paper wallet is created with a key pair generated on a computer with no internet connection.
+The private key is written on paper and then erased from the computer.
 Paper wallets can be stored in a secure physical location for later retrieval.

 Physical wallets can also take the form of metal token coins, with a private key accessed under a security hologram in a recess on the reverse side.
 The security hologram self-destructs when removed from the token, showing that the private key has been used.
 Originally, these tokens were struck in brass and other base metals, but later precious metals were used as bitcoin grew in value and popularity.
 Coins with a face value as high as 1000 are denominated in gold.
-The British Museum's coin collection includes four samples from an early series of funded bitcoin tokens; one is currently on display in the museum's Money Gallery.
+The British Museum's coin collection includes four samples from an early series of funded bitcoin tokens. one is currently on display in the museum's Money Gallery.
 In 2013, an Utan producer of these tokens was ordered by the Financial Crimes Enforcement Network (FCEN) to register as a money service business before producing any further funded bitcoin tokens.

 ## How do cryptoKitties and crypto wallets connect to each other?